johnno1962/InjectionIII/README.md

 Then, you can use something like the following to register the type:

 ```
-SwiftTrace.addFormattedType(MovieSwift.MovieRow.Props.self)
+SwiftTrace.makeTraceable(types: [MovieSwift.MovieRow.Props.self])
 ```
-In this case however the `MovieSwift.MovieRow.Props` type from the excellent `MovieSwift` SwiftUI  [example project](https://github.com/Dimillian/MovieSwiftUI) is too large to format and needs to be changed to be a class.
+In this case however the `MovieSwift.MovieRow.Props` type from the excellent `MovieSwift` SwiftUI  [example project](https://github.com/Dimillian/MovieSwiftUI) is too large to format but can be changed to be a class instead of a struct.

 Finally, if you'd like to go directly to the file that defines a logged method, select the fully qualified method and use the service `Injection Goto` to open the file declaring